fishcus/KAP-manual/en/query/query_enhanced.en.md

 A LEFT_OR_INNER join B LEFT_OR_INNER join C where C.col ='abc'
 ```

-Scene three is a mixture of scene one and scene two, and the above two parameters need to be enabled at the same time.
+Scenario three is a mixture of scenario one and scenario two, and the above two parameters need to be enabled at the same time.

 ### Known limitations

-1. For Scene two, the equivalent conversion of filter conditions connected with `or`  is currently not supported, and the filter conditions on both sides of `or` will be automatically ignored.
+1. For Scenario two, the equivalent conversion of filter conditions connected with `or`  is currently not supported, and the filter conditions on both sides of `or` will be automatically ignored.
-2. For  Scene two, judgment of non-null constraints don't include `NOT SIMILAR TO`, `IS TRUE`, `IS FALSE`, `IS NOT TRUE`, `IS NOT FALSE`, `NOT BETWEEN AND` , `IS DISTINCT FROM`, `IS NOT DISTINCT FROM` expressions.
+2. For Scenario two, judgment of non-null constraints don't include `NOT SIMILAR TO`, `IS TRUE`, `IS FALSE`, `IS NOT TRUE`, `IS NOT FALSE`, `NOT BETWEEN AND` , `IS DISTINCT FROM`, `IS NOT DISTINCT FROM` expressions.